Helpful Patient FAQ

-Do you need an immediate, same-day appointment?
-You can depend on Dr. Matthew Mastrorocco and Dr. Cervone to alleviate pain, repair cracked or chipped teeth, perform emergency extractions, or replace troublesome fillings.
-Our aim is to get you back into your normal routine as quickly as possible!
-Our amazing team is flexible when it comes to scheduling, and we put the needs of our patients first.
+On occasion, patients will have questions about our services and common dental procedures.
+Treatment will vary, but our aim is to get you back into your normal routine as quickly as possible!
+Our amazing team is flexible when it comes to scheduling and putting the needs of our patients first.

-Our New Patient forms are now available below so you can complete them at your leisure – saving you time waiting in our office and giving you time to carefully review our policies and procedures.
+Our New Patient forms are available to print and complete at your leisure – saving you time waiting in our office and giving you time to carefully review our policies and procedures.
 If you have any questions at all, please do not hesitate to reach us at (843) 682-4601.
+DOWNLOAD HERE

 We are committed to providing quality and affordable dental health care.
 You have multiple options for payment available.
 For your convenience we accept cash, check, American Express, Discover, Visa, Mastercard, Capital One and CareCredit.
 We also offer in house plans for your convenience.
 We understand that unexpected dental bills can sometimes strain finances.
 If this happens, talk with us immediately by calling us at (843) 682-4601.
 If you help us keep the lines of communication open, we can usually work out acceptable arrangements.